It used to be that you could just vomit out your thoughts to paper (or keyboard) and people cared about you (or your thoughts) enough to read it.

 Sometimes you need to remind your audience that you were once living in their shoes.
 You KNOW how they feel because YOU have felt it before.

 And then you tell them exactly how you overcame your struggle.
 Or achieved a goal.
 Or whatever else it is that you are writing about.
+Just remember to highlight the feelings that you believe they are experiencing right now (or have felt at some point).

 THIS is what will begin to make them feel like you understand them and how you can begin building a relationship with your reader (one built on trust).